tezosprime/tezosprime/README.md

 The sha256 hash of this file is 1920e33fdaf3749d6cce55ab0150faf961ef22c5057c92e082c3f6209fb335d5

-After downloading the file cd to the testnet subdirectory of your Dalilcoin data directory.
+After downloading the file cd to your Dalilcoin data directory (for the mainnet) or the testnet subdirectory of your Dalilcoin data directory (for the testnet).
 Most likely this mean:

+cd ~/.dalilcoin
+or
 cd ~/.dalilcoin/testnet

 Move the downloaded file to here and untar it.
 For example: